 HSC 5000G Physical Activity and Exercise Technologies - 4 credits

 In this course, students will gain competency in skills important in health care (heart rate, blood pressure at rest and during exercise, electrocardiogram), human performance and exercise testing (body composition, strength testing, aerobic capacity, and anaerobic capacity), and promotion of physical activity and health (wearable and related technologies).
 Students will also learn the physiological basis of the different performance measurements and technologies.

-- Chronic Disease Prevention and Health Promotion (Hybrid)
+HSC 5320G Foundations of Chronic Disease Prevention and Health Promotion - 4 credits